sa501428/hic-format/HiCFormatV10.md

 > Store the raw matrix at selected anchor resolutions, while treating intermediate 2× and 5× matrices as exact virtual views over those anchors.

 The important working resolutions **5 kb and 50 kb** remain materialized.
-The established coarse levels **25 kb, 250 kb, 1 Mb, and 2.5 Mb** are also retained physically for compatibility and inexpensive direct access.
-The sub-kilobase 5× resolutions, **50 bp and 500 bp**, remain derived, as does **500 kb** from **100 kb**.
+The established coarse levels **25 kb, 250 kb, 500 kb, 1 Mb, and 2.5 Mb** are also retained physically for compatibility and inexpensive direct access.
+The five mandatory virtual levels are **20 bp, 50 bp, 200 bp, 500 bp, and 2 kb**.
 The standard hierarchy does not advertise 20 kb or 200 kb.

-The second major change is to redesign fine-resolution blocks around what the data actually look like:
+The second major change is to retain V9-compatible rotated cis distance bands and adaptive, increasingly large blocks at fine resolutions, while redesigning the contents of those blocks around what the data actually look like:

 > a sorted sparse set of occupied positions whose values are overwhelmingly small integers and frequently equal to one.